-Heist Brewery (2909 North Davidson Street): While there is a Saturday brunch menu, go on Sunday for a $19 all-you-can-eat brunch that includes one entrée and access to a full buffet and pizza rail.
+Heist Brewery (NoDa, 2909 N. Davidson St.): While there is a Saturday brunch menu, go on Sunday for a $19 all-you-can-eat brunch that includes access to a full buffet and pizza rail.
 Full menus here.
-Served Sunday, 10 a.m. – 2:30 p.m.
+Served from 10 a.m. to 2:30 p.m. on Sunday.

-La Belle Helene (300 South Tryon Street): Uptown’s upscale French brasserie offers a weekend brunch menu complete with avocado toast, quiche lorraine and a croque-monsieur.
+La Belle Helene (Uptown, 300 S. Tryon St.): Uptown’s upscale French brasserie offers a weekend brunch menu complete with avocado toast, quiche lorraine and a croque-monsieur.
 Full menu here.
-Served Sunday, 10 a.m. – 3 p.m.
+Served from 10 a.m. to 3 p.m. on Sunday.

-Tupelo Honey (1820 South Boulevard): Known for slinging Southern comfort food, Tupelo Honey doesn’t disappoint with its 7-days-a-week brunch that includes a pimento cheese omelet and pecan pie french toast.
+Tupelo Honey (South End, 1820 South Blvd.): Known for slinging Southern comfort food, Tupelo Honey doesn’t disappoint with its seven-days-a-week brunch that includes a pimiento cheese omelet and pecan pie french toast.
 Full menu here.

 Vivace (Midtown, 1100 Metropolitan Ave.): Vivace’s upscale feel makes for a more refined brunch.
 That said, they’ve also got $2 mimosas and bloody marys if you’re looking to party.
 Full menu here.
 Served from 11 a.m. to 3 p.m. on Sunday.